microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaConditionalAccessPolicy.md

 ```

 ### -GrantControls

-Specifies the controls for the conditional access policy in Azure Active Directory.
+Specifies the controls for the conditional access policy in Microsoft Entra ID.

 ```yaml
 Type: ConditionalAccessGrantControls